feleir/Cassandra-Insert-Tool/readme.md

 		* Other options can be check in https://github.com/Marak/faker.js

-The sample config.json generates rows for the following table:
+The sample config.json generates rows for the following tables:

 CREATE TABLE demo.timeline (
     day text,